Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: HRTF pre-processing

 In Eq.~\eqref{eq: linear_eqn2}, $\boldsymbol{f}$ is defined for each frequency as the original magnitude values on the $S$ spatial directions, $\boldsymbol{c}$ is the desired SH coefficients, and $\boldsymbol{Y}$ contains real SH base values of up to order $L$ at the corresponding source spatial directions.
 To compute coefficient vector $\boldsymbol{c}$, we use the least square fit approach:

-The SHT process is performed for each frequency at the truncation order $L = 7$, sufficient enough for spatial perception~\cite{romigh2015efficient}.
-The near-uniform 440-point spatial sampling scheme of the HUTUBS database supports the SHT truncation order up to 16th degree without aliasing~\cite{zotkin2009regularized, rafaely2007spatial}, and the database itself provides 16th order SH coefficients computed with complex basis.
+The SHT process is performed for each frequency at the truncation order $L = 7$, sufficient enough for spatial perception~\cite{Romigh2015}.
+The near-uniform 440-point spatial sampling scheme of the HUTUBS database supports the SHT truncation order up to 16th degree without aliasing~\cite{Zotkin2009, Rafaely2007}, and the database itself provides 16th order SH coefficients computed with complex basis.
 For each frequency of a subject’s HRTF, a magnitude operation is performed with considerations to the perceptual sensitivity of loudness and effective auditory filters of the cochlea~\cite{moore1995hearing}.
-The corresponding frequency magnitudes are sampled at 41 logarithmic frequencies in total ranging from 170 Hz to 170k Hz, and the values are converted to a dB scale.
+The corresponding frequency magnitudes are sampled at 41 logarithmic frequencies in total ranging from 170 Hz to 17k Hz, and the values are converted to a dB scale.
 We use the real SH basis to perform the SHT on each HRTF magnitude pattern, and obtain the coefficients ($\boldsymbol{c}$ vector) of each SH base.
 By concatenating SH coefficients of each frequency bin, we obtain a lower-dimensional representation of the global HRTF pattern, which is used as the training target for the deep learning step.

 Although there is no additional processing of frequency domain magnitudes, the SHT process results in a smoothed HRTF spectrum.
 Taking all frequencies and all subjects into account, the averaged SHT smoothing error accumulates to the mean and standard deviation of $(1.96 \pm 0.93)$~dB for the left ear and $(1.95 \pm 0.93)$~dB for the right ear.
-Nevertheless, SHT reconstructed HRTFs with this level of smoothing error could still produce sufficient auditory cues for spatial perception~\cite{romigh2015efficient, kulkarni1998role}.
+Nevertheless, SHT reconstructed HRTFs with this level of smoothing error could still produce sufficient auditory cues for spatial perception~\cite{Romigh2015, Kulkarni1998}.

-An example of magnitude processing on one frequency and subject is shown in Figure~\ref{fig:HRTF_SHT_4fig}.
+An example of magnitude processing on one frequency and subject is shown in \cref{fig:HRTF_SHT_4fig}.
 The SHT is performed on the dB scaled HRTF magnitude pattern at a certain frequency (15.9k Hz) of one subject.
-The 64-length vector generated in (c) is an example of the SHT coefficients that are later used for training.
+The 64-d vector generated in (c) is an example of the SHT coefficients that are later used for training.
 In this example, the error produced by SHT processing is 2.89 dB averaged across all source locations, comparing the smoothed magnitudes in (b) to the original values in (a).
-This relatively high error value could be due to the spatial smoothing effect from the SHT processing, compared to the abrupt changes of the original HRTF patterns at higher frequencies.